Drakkar-Software/OctoBot-Docs/installation/developer-installation/octobot-developer-installation.md

 <figure><img src="../../.gitbook/assets/grafik.png" alt=""><figcaption></figcaption></figure>

-### install OctoBot-Tentacles and run OctoBot script
+### Install OctoBot-Tentacles and run OctoBot script

 {% hint style="info" %}
 this script will install the OctoBot-Tentacles folder and run Octobot with all your changes applied from all repositories.